Since 2008 a carved stone

 I did some behind-the-scenes work for them in the early years; I couldn't learn much myself until I found out about graduated-interval recall, but I did receive that last issue of The Seres from them.

-CCS later copied CUCS's growth into a social club that is not focused on promoting to non-Chinese.
+CCS later copied CUCS's growth into a social club less focused on promoting to non-Chinese.

 In 2004/05 I saw photocopies of English letters Zhimo wrote to Ogden